wp-insider/simple-membership/simple-membership/readme.txt

 - Updated the reference to the tools menu in the admin dashboard to point to the new location.
 - Front-end registration form now renders via the 'swpm_load_template()' method.
 - Fixed minor PHP notice issue.
+- A getter method added to SwpmAccessControl class.

 = 4.5.9 =
 - The "Tools" tab has been relocated to its own standalone menu item.